 Fortunately, my baby eventually nursed.
 That first successful feeding was probably more luck than anything else.

-After you’ve read all these breastfeeding tips you won’t have to count on luck.
+After you’ve read all these beginner breastfeeding tips you won’t have to count on luck.

-We also know so much more now about how to help babies breastfeed.
-We know how important those early hours, days and weeks are.
+We know so much more now about how to help babies breastfeed.
+We know how important those early hours, days, and weeks are.
 Nurses are better educated and lactation consultants are readily available.

 There is an abundance of information out there so you can educate yourself.

-My goal is to pull the most important parts of all that information together for you to read here in these beginner breastfeeding tips.
+My goal is to pull together the most important parts of all that information for you to read here in these beginner breastfeeding tips.

 These are the breastfeeding tips that I have seen make a difference.
 These are the answers to the most common questions moms ask when they are beginning to breastfeed.

-This is the information that will help you get off to a good start.
+This is the information that will help you and your newborn baby get off to a good start.

 Over the years I have seen these breastfeeding tips make a huge difference.
-I want to share with you what I have learned that will help you in those crucial first few weeks.
+I want to share with you what I have learned that will help you avoid struggling those crucial first few weeks.